Darul Uloom Al-Madania: Day School (Darul Uloom Academy)

 Darul-Uloom Academy is the most recent addition to Darul Uloom Madania, being established in 1999.
-It is a New York Board certified K-8 private school.
+It is a New York Board certified pre K–5 private school.
 Like most private Islamic schools, students are taught a combination of both academics, and religious material.
 Included in the syllabus are math, English, social studies, science as well as Arabic, Quran, and Hadith.
 Students are also offered a variety of activities including arts and crafts, physical education, and field trips.
 The program has around 250 students.

 Masjid Zakariya

 Masjid Zakariya is the main prayer hall of the seminary and is open to the public.
 Its supports two minarets donned with two crescents.
 These crescents are approximately 160 ft above ground and are almost 6 feet in length.
 The mosque is 20,000 square feet with a balcony section separate for women.

 Adhering to the tenets of Islam, the mosque has 5 daily prayers and a weekly Jum'ah prayer.
-Every day there are 2-3 halaqas, where readings from various Islamic textbooks occur.
+Every day there are 2–3 halaqas, where readings from various Islamic textbooks occur.
 During Ramadan, the mosque also hosts daily Iftar and Suhoor meals for those that are fasting.
 It also opens its left wing to travelers for itikaf.
 There is no appointed Imam of the masjid, instead, various resident scholars and teachers lead the prayers.

 The Masjid Zakariya was built in 1904 as the Holy Mother of the Rosary Polish National Catholic Cathedral, and is a designated city landmark.